-Vegetation management is responsible by state law for controlling noxious weeds in Clark County.
-It is made up of five board members appointed by the Board of Clark County Commissioners, and nine full-time county employees.
+Vegetation Management is responsible, by state law, for controlling noxious weeds in Clark County.
+It is made up of five board members appointed by the Board of County Councilors and nine full-time county employees.

 Check out the new weed management brochures on the main section of this page.

-If you or your neighbor have a problem with noxious weeds, call (360) 397-6140.
+If you or your neighbor has a problem with noxious weeds, call (360) 397-6140.
 The resources listed below will help you identify and control some common noxious weeds:

 - Blackberry (PDF 2MG)